sagarchauhan005/chrome-bypass-paywall/Readme.md

 # Bypass

-Bypass is a browser extension that allows you to bypass paywall on websites.
+Bypass is a browser extension that allows you to bypass paywalls on websites.

 Many websites have paywalls that prevent you from accessing the content.
-What this extension does is that shows you the cached version of the website without the paywall.
+What this extension does is show you the cached version of the website without the paywall.

 # Example